 Like many of you, we’ve been busier than ever thinking about home improvements.
-So as early as spring 2020, we already began researching and dreaming up plans for next year’s virtual exterior redesigns.
+We’re always researching and dreaming up plans for on-trend virtual exterior redesigns that will make our clients’ homes feel fresh and inviting.
 Part of the design process includes trend forecasting.
-While we can’t really see into the future, we’ve been in the business long enough to make some pretty accurate predictions.
-Exterior paint colors for 2021 leaving us feeling excited to started designing.
-But fair warning–This article may want you to pick up a brush and paint this weekend.
+While we can’t really see into the future, we’ve been in the business long enough to make some pretty accurate predictions as to what styles are on-trend and have staying power.
+These top exterior paint colors for 2021 get us excited to started designing.
+Fair warning: This article may want you to pick up a brush and paint this weekend.

 At brick&batten, we offer specialized virtual home exterior design services.
 Whether you want to take on the project as a DIY or use local contractors, we can help.
 After learning your personal preferences and project goals, we’ll design your home exterior with a realistic rendering and provide a helpful shopping list, so you know exactly what you need to bring it to life.